cici1819/cici1819/README.md

 </div>

 <p>
-    I have been working as a technical support Engineer about 3 years.
-Now I'm looking forward to embark on the next major chapter in my life.
+    I have been working as a Technical Support Engineer for about 3 years, now I'm looking forward to embarking on the next major chapter in my life.
 I am passionate about solving challenging problems and learning new skills!
 <p>

 - 🔭 I’m currently working on polishing my projects.